energy-coresky/air/README.md

 # CORESKY is unusual PHP framework

-It doesn't follow much of PSRs: coresky and apps code use global namespace!
+Coresky and apps code use global namespace!
 (however you can use `vendor folder classes` from packagist.org or others), frequently used "global $sky, $user;" and may be more..
 But this is my favorite "oil painting"!
-Not finished, but you can use it.
+Not finished yet, but you can use it.

 Regards,
 Energy

 ## Samples?
-Check `apps` folder
+Check `apps` dir

 Also may work AB.SKY live demo: http://csky.mipropia.com/web/ AB (absolute busy) app is product of InfoParc http://absolutebusy.com/ moved to SKY.